 Ryan earned his BA in Sociology from the University of New Hampshire and his Masters in Social Work from Southern Connecticut State University.
 Ryan started his career working at the Rushford Center, Inc. where he provided services to adolescents with mental health and addiction issues.
 His work there included biopsychosocial assessments, individual, family and group therapy.
 From Rushford, Ryan continued his social work career as a supervisor at the APT Foundation where he offered individual and group therapy to patients receiving opioid replacement treatment.
 Ryan most recently worked as the Assistant Executive Director at Center for Change, an intensive outpatient dual diagnosis clinic that delivered services to Turning Point a nationally recognized treatment program for young adult males.
 Ryan brings his dedicated work in the social work field to Project Courage and feels passionate about helping individuals and families achieve their treatment goals.

-Michelle has a dual role at Project Courage, Office Manager and Fitness Coordinator.
+Michelle has a dual role at Project Courage, Chief Operations Officer and Fitness Coordinator.
 Michelle has her Bachelor of Science degree in Business Management with a concentration in health care and a Master’s degree In Business Administration from Quinnipiac University.

 Michelle is a certified personal trainer, group fitness instructor and yoga instructor with a passion for life that is unstoppable.
 Michelle believes how you work out, is how you live your life and motivates people to reach their fullest potential.